With learner drivers forking out hundreds of pounds to get behind the wheel, here are some tips on keeping your costs down.

 Block booking could save around 20-25% off the cost of your lessons, which is nothing to be sneezed at.

 The more you can practice behind the wheel, the fewer lessons you may need before you’re ready to tackle the test - and the less it’ll cost you to do so.

 If you’ve a friend or family member who’s suitably experienced, have them sit with you while you practice between lessons.

 You’ll need to make sure that you’re both insured to drive the car you’re using, though.

 Learn before you learn

 A handy way to speed the whole process up is to get cracking on your driving theory before you even have your first lesson.

 Instructors will likely go over the fundamentals of driving and the Highway Code with you during the lessons, so having prior knowledge of this will help make you a better driver in less time.

-Karen Parker, an AA driving school instructor, says: "You can save yourself a fortune if you do some work before you start having lessons: so learn about the rules of the road, and read the Highway Code.
+Karen Parker, former AA driving school instructor, says: "You can save yourself a fortune if you do some work before you start having lessons: so learn about the rules of the road, and read the Highway Code.

 "In lessons, we start by talking about the theory side, so if you’ve already covered that then it will cost you a lot less.
 And those that do prepare like this tend to learn a lot better."